-In England and Northern Ireland, the percentage of people testing positive for coronavirus (COVID-19) decreased in the week ending 26 February 2022.
-In Wales the percentage of people testing positive decreased in the two weeks up to 26 February 2022, but the trend was uncertain in the most recent week.
-In Scotland, the percentage of people testing positive for COVID-19 continued to increase in the week ending 26 February 2022.
-Our positivity estimates contain Omicron BA.1 and BA.2 variants and all other variants.
+In England and Wales, the percentage of people testing positive for coronavirus (COVID-19) continued to increase in the week ending 26 March 2022.
+In Scotland and Northern Ireland, the trend in the percentage of people testing positive for COVID-19 was uncertain in the week ending 26 March 2022.
+Our estimates contain Omicron BA.1 and BA.2 variants and all other variants.